SECRETS OF INSTRUMENTAL TECHNIQUE

 3) In order to achieve greater independence of muscular actions one must achieve greater 'dependence', or more accurately stated, greater integration of information (stored holistically) within the higher-dimensional learning patterns.

-5) All tensions in the body at any instant associate as one whole, that is, without differentiation of control of different groups when any body motions are executed.
+5) All tensions in the body at any instant associate as one whole, that is, without differentiation of control of different groups when any body motions are executed and learned.

 Return to Home Page